djjbxxz/Proximity-DRL/README.md

+# Summary

+This project is to develop a scheduling policy for large GPU cluster, aiming at reducing communication cost for large scale distributed learning (For example, like training LLM) please refer the publication for more detail.
+[GPU Job Scheduler with Deep Reinforcement Learning](https://caiac.pubpub.org/pub/u6j20p40)

 # Installation

 This package is tested with Python 3.9.16.
 It may work with higher versions but has not been officially tested.